samm81/dmv-slang/README.md

 * Tuff - looking nice or cool similar to dope
 * Jone/Fry/Bake/etc - to talk about someone
 * Cop - to buy or get something new
+* That's the move - a good course of action
+* Cook - to insult or talk down about

 ##Examples:
 * She jih cute.
 I'm finna go smack.